UK lawmakers, watchdog spar over rate swaps compensation

-The scheme was set up by the Financial Conduct Authority to require banks such as Lloyds (LLOY.L), Barclays (BARC.L), RBS (RBS.L) and HSBC (HSBA.L) to compensate thousands of small companies that were mis-sold products known as interest rate swaps.
+The scheme was set up by the Financial Conduct Authority to require banks such as Lloyds, Barclays, RBS and HSBC to compensate thousands of small companies that were mis-sold products known as interest rate swaps.

 Rather than acting as an insurance policy, companies that bought the swaps were forced to pay extra charges when interest rates actually fell to record lows, leaving some facing ruin.